think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 22th
 > I have insisted in reciting English words for 202 days.
 My mood is much better than last three weeks.

+### 23th
+> I asked Qiu shuxin to bring her switch to office because I wanted to play it this morning, but she refused.
+I strived for at noon, and she rejected me again straightforwardly.
+Finally, I forewent this require and felt disappointed and angry to her.
+Am I wrong?